This section was written by Leandro Cabo from rhcplivearchive.com

 Your Pussy’s Glued to a Building on Fire

-originally included an extra verse at the end, but was removed for release for unknown reasons - you can hear the cut at the exact last second of the song.
-However, it was performed live in its complete form once in 1997 and another in 2001.
+originally included an extra verse at the end, but was removed for unknown reasons.
+The cut can be heard at the exact last second of the song.
+However, it was performed live in this complete form twice: in 1997 and in 2001.

 Dates: June 1992